kmzbrnoI/stanicni-hlaseni/README.md

-# Station announcements
+# Station Announcements
 Station announcements is client-based application.
 It is based on commands from hJOPserver.
 It is a simulation of station announcements that you know from the train stations.

+## Before You Start

+### Sound Sets ##
+You need to assign sound files, before you start the program.
+The sound sets are available [here](https://github.com/kmzbrnoI/shZvuky). shZvuky repository uses git-lfs.
+To install git-lfs on RPI use **instal_lfs.sh** in stanicni-hlaseni directory.

+### WiFi ###
+RPI 3 uses wpa_supplicant.
+You can use example wpa_supplicant.conf file in stanicni-hlaseni directory.
+Just change the password and use cp stanicni-hlaseni/wpa_supplicant.conf /etc/wpa_supplicant/wpa_supplicant.conf to rewrite the default file.

-## How to use it
+## How to Use It
 There is almost no need to control the program.
 There are just two configuration files in which you can change the application behavior.

 **config.ini** is used for change the style of announcements.
 You can set either yes or no to attributes in announcement to be pronounced.
+It's located in each sound set directory.

 ```
 [Veronika] -- Main sound set